 - HW0 grading hopefully done by next week

+- First quiz due today

-- HW1 will be out within the next 1-2 weeks
+- HW1 will be out within the next 2 weeks

-- Project proposals due 9/21, all group assignments have been finalized
+- Project proposals due 9/24, all group assignments have been finalized

+- Compute resources for projects?

+- Do NNs process text similarly to how we process language in our brains?